 - 1 red onion, thinly sliced

-- ½ small red cabbage, thinly sliced
+- 2 cups red cabbage (140 g), thinly sliced

-- ½ cup fresh parsley, roughly chopped (30 g)
+- ½ cup fresh parsley (14 g), roughly chopped

-- Salt and pepper
+- Salt & pepper to taste

-- Preheat your oven to 375°F (190°C) and line a baking sheet with a piece of parchment paper.
+- Preheat your oven to 375°F/190°C and line a baking sheet with a piece of parchment paper.

 - Toss the butternut squash cubes with dried thyme and a pinch of salt and pepper, then transfer them to the prepared baking sheet.
 Roast for around 20 minutes until the butternut squash is tender and lightly golden-brown.